Sign in tofeather

 Heroin has an aggressive half-life.
 Most daily users are in withdrawal within four to six hours of their last dose, which is why the loop is so punishing: the drug that provided relief is also the thing causing the suffering that relief is for.

-Residential care is often the first time in years the body gets to stay out of withdrawal for a sustained window.
-That alone begins the work.
+Residential heroin treatment is often the first time in years the body gets to stay out of withdrawal for a sustained window.
+At our heroin rehab in Arizona, medical support and MAT are in place from day one, so the nervous system finally has room to begin the work.

 The body keeps score

 Fentanyl contamination has changed the heroin landscape in a way that cannot be overstated.
-The drug you buy today is almost never only heroin — and the dose that felt survivable yesterday can be fatal today.
-Respiratory depression, not the drug itself, is what kills people.
+The drug you buy today is almost never only heroin, and the dose that felt survivable yesterday can be fatal today.
+Respiratory depression, not the drug itself, is what kills people — which is why admission to a heroin detox center with 24/7 medical oversight is not overcaution.
+It is the baseline.

 Opioid overdose deaths/year